L-Ross09/Target-Stores/README.md

 # Target-Stores
-The function's main goal is to provide information abou target and information about it envolving location.
+The function's main goal is to provide information about Target stores and information about it envolving location.
 #
 #####  A helper function that Sifts through a list of states that have targest and creats a list of only the unique ones
 ###### @var uniqueState {List} - The final list of only unique states